phrohdoh/oraide/README.md

   - [Cargo] for project management / building / etc
 - Microsoft's [Visual Studio Code] (some snippets in-tree)
   - use whatever works best for you
+  - [Visual Studio Code Remote - Containers] so the project can be worked on remotely and without polluting the maintainer's local machine / environment

 ## running the command-line application